panyam/backbone/bindings/gen/rest/README.md

 The binding object should be used by both the server as well as the client generator.
 This way we dont have repetitions on building this.
-So one binding is a HTTP binding (others are RCP etc).
+So one binding is a Restful HTTP binding (others are RCP etc).
 A binding should specify the service, operation and details about the transport level endpoint.  eg: